 Do I Need a Permit to Build a Pergola?

 Are you planning to install a pergola in your outdoor space?
 Normally one of the first questions people ask is, “Do I need a permit for a pergola?”
-Often a pergola does not require a building permit, but exceptions exist.
-Installing a pergola is similar to other outdoor home improvement projects, so it’s highly recommended to investigate the regulatory requirements in your area as part of your initial planning phase.
+Often a pergola does not require a building permit, but exceptions exist in various locations throughout the contiguous United States.
+Installing a pergola is similar to other outdoor home improvement projects, so it’s highly recommended to investigate the regulatory requirements in your area as part of your initial outdoor project planning phase.
 Do not wonder, “do I need a building permit for a pergola?” — find out for sure before you make a purchase to avoid headaches and additional costs later.

 While exploring common requirements, Pergola Depot cannot offer legal advice.
 Every locality has different ordinances, so customers must make sure their pergola plans comply with local laws, building codes and zoning regulations prior to construction.

 Why Do I Need A Permit To Build a Pergola?